 And though we are beyond excited for this "new" partnership, the truth is that Colorado Parks and Wildlife has always been an integral partner in Running Rivers' mission to advance native trout conservation in Colorado.
 For example, within the past five years, we have partnered with CPW (and our other Conservation Partners) to help support all sorts of important cutthroat trout projects in Colorado including a massive effort to reintroduce Rio Grande cutthroat trout throughout the northern watershed of Great Sand Dunes National Park and Preserve, a multi-year project to evaluate the success of native trout stocking in high mountain lakes in and around Colorado's San Luis Valley, and a brand new project to protect important populations of the green lineage Colorado River cutthroat from further non-native brook trout invasion.
 We truly love getting our hands dirty (and/or fishy) with the aquatic biologist colleagues at CPW for the benefit of Colorado's unique and spectacular native trout species!

-We look forward to a great 2023 Flyathlon season which I expect will be bigger and better than ever, in large part thanks to the support of our incredible Partner in the Outdoor, Colorado Parks and Wildlife!
+We look forward to a great 2023 Flyathlon season which I expect will be bigger and better than ever, in large part thanks to the support of our incredible Partner in the Outdoors, Colorado Parks and Wildlife!

 For more information on the Flyathlon program, please visit this link.
 If you would like to support a Colorado Flyathlete in their effort to "crowdfund for conservation", please visit the fundraiser page for either the 9th Annual Middle Creek Flyathlon (benefitting Rio Grande cutthroat trout projects) and/or the 7th Annual Lake Fork Flyathlon (benefitting Colorado River cutthroat trout projects).
 Or if you want to support the Running Rivers organization in general, click here!